 Keeping your Chickens Safe from Fox

-• Fox Proofing the Chicken Coop
+Fox Proofing the Chicken Coop & Suggestions to Keep Them Away

 The fox is an efficient and clever hunter with the capability to dig and maneuver through very small spaces.
 With little effort, a fox can chew through chicken wire and open latches that are of simple operation.
-Factory made coops often have both lightweight wire and flimsy latches which are merely an invitation to dinner for a fox.
+Factory-made coops often have both lightweight wire and flimsy latches which are merely an invitation to dinner for a fox.

 Fox are mostly nocturnal animals, so your chickens are most at risk at night, unfortunately, when you’re sleeping.
 However, a hungry fox who knows chickens are free ranging during the day, will hunt then.